dotnet/docs-maui/docs/user-interface/controls/picker.md

 - `TitleColor` of type `Color`, the color used to display the `Title` text.
 - `VerticalTextAlignment`, of type `TextAlignment`, is the vertical alignment of the text displayed by the <xref:Microsoft.Maui.Controls.Picker>.

-All of the properties are backed by `BindableProperty` objects, which means that they can be styled, and the properties can be targets of data bindings.
+All of the properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be styled, and the properties can be targets of data bindings.
 The `SelectedIndex` and `SelectedItem` properties have a default binding mode of `BindingMode.TwoWay`, which means that they can be targets of data bindings in an application that uses the Model-View-ViewModel (MVVM) pattern.
 For information about setting font properties, see [Fonts](~/user-interface/fonts.md).

 A <xref:Microsoft.Maui.Controls.Picker> doesn't show any data when it's first displayed.
 Instead, the value of its `Title` property is shown as a placeholder, as shown in the following iOS screenshot: